babarot/enhancd/README.md

 - Go to the visited directory in the past
 - Easy to filter, using your favorite filter
-- Work on Bash, Zsh and fish (Fully compatible)
+- Work on Bash, Zsh and fish (cross-shell compatibility)
 - Go back to a specific parent directory like [zsh-bd](https://github.com/Tarrasch/zsh-bd)
 - Fuzzy search in a similar name directory
 - Support standard input (`echo $HOME | cd` is acceptable)
 - Custom options (user-defined option is acceptable)

+## Issues

+- Fish version
+  - Because of how fish piping works, it's not possible to pipe to cd like : `ls / | cd`

 ### Fuzzy search